BY CHRISTOPHER HASKELL

-Juliette Lewis has never won me over in previous roles, normally playing the airhead or the gun wielding bandit, but Lewis finally won me over in Whip It, playing the grungy and soon-to-be replaced Iron Maven, Page’s strongest competition and antagonist of the film.
+Juliette Lewis has never won me over in previous roles, normally playing the airhead or the gun-wielding bandit, but Lewis finally won me over, playing the grungy and soon-to-be-replaced Iron Maven, Page’s strongest competition and antagonist of the film.
 Her appearance finally matches her character, and in my strong opinion, Lewis plays the role she was finally meant to play.

 The story is age-old yet enjoyable, with Ellen Page playing Bliss, an out of place teenager simply searching for a place to belong.
 That place: an abandoned warehouse by day, a derby stadium by night.
 Led by the hilarious Razor (Andrew Wilson), the coach of the Hurl Scouts, the team allows Bliss to join the ranks after she lies about her age.
 Through meeting guys, going to parties, and lying to her parents, Bliss finally finds the confidence she lacked from the start and falls in love with the roller derby.

 The film has heart, which is a staple in attracting me to a film.
 You can feel the emotion pouring out of each character, most notably Page, Stern, and even Wilson, who simply wants the team to learn the plays, even being brought to tears when they finally do.
 The film gives off a radiance that most films lack and, honestly this makes me feel bad for not viewing the film sooner.